12 Ways to Raise Funds for Startups in India

 • No external interference or equity dilution.

-• Allows for full ownership and autonomy.
+• Allows for complete ownership and autonomy.

 Cons: